This guide covers all the information on Bitcoin’s status in France, plus the best cryptocurrency exchanges in Europe.

 Bitpanda

-Bitpanda is a regulated cryptocurrency exchange in France, the company is registered with the Autorité des marchés financiers (AMF), the Financial Markets Authority of France.
-Bitpanda offers one of the cheapest options to buy Bitcoin and 100+ different altcoins in Europe using SEPA transfers.
-Payments can be made with credit or debit cards as well.
+Bitpanda is a cryptocurrency exchange based in Vienna.
+The company is registered with the Autorité des marchés financiers (AMF), the Financial Markets Authority of France.
+Bitpanda offers one of the cheapest options to buy Bitcoin and more than 200 altcoins in Europe using SEPA transfers.
+You can also pay with credit or debit cards.

-All fees are incorporated into the price of coins, no additional charges are applicable.
-You can read my full Bitpanda review here.
+All fees are incorporated into the price of coins, with no additional charges applicable.
+You can read our full Bitpanda review to learn more.

 5. International exchanges available in France